-In 2015, he chaired a stream at the EMES Social Enterprise Conference (Social Enterprise Education) then became a faculty member providing feedback to doctoral students on the EMES Social Enterprise Doctoral Summer School.
-In 2017, he led Sheffield Hallam University's successful application for Institutional Membership of EMES and co-chaired the EMES 2019 International Research Conference on Social Enterprise.
+In 2017, he led Sheffield Hallam University's successful application for Institutional Membership of EMES and co-chaired the 7th EMES International Research Conference on Social Enterprise in 2019.
 He has also (co-)chaired streams at the Institute of Small Business and Entrepreneurship Conference (Social, Ethical and Sustainable Enterprise, with Mike Bull) and International Social Innovation Research Conference (Social Co-operatives and the Solidarity Economy).